Little Elm, Texas: Infrastructure

 Little Elm has access to the rest of the DFW metroplex via several regionally significant thoroughfares.
 The Dallas North Tollway is a 5-minute drive east of Little Elm, which opens up the greater north Dallas region to residents, including several large employment and shopping hubs.
 DFW Airport is about 30 minutes away by car, and Love Field is about 35 minutes by car.

-Eldorado Parkway, a six-lane E/W thoroughfare through most of Little Elm, functions as the city’s main street.
+Eldorado Parkway, a six-lane E/W thoroughfare through most of Little Elm, functions as the city's main street.
 Eldorado provides a critical connection to the region by linking U.S. 75 and I-35E, including the Lewisville Lake Toll Bridge.

 FM 423 serves as Little Elm's eastern boundary, although it crosses east of FM 423 in several places.
 This six-lane thoroughfare connects SH 121 in The Colony to the U.S. 380 corridor.
 The U.S. 380 corridor is in the northern part of Little Elm and provides an invaluable regional connection between two of the four county seats of the Metroplex (McKinney and Denton).

 As of late 2021, TxDOT is planning to expand US 380 to a six-lane divided roadway with grade separations at specific intersections, and is currently at a 95% design phase.
 Other changes include continuous illumination along the corridor with the goal to improve nighttime visibility and safety.
 The primary goal of this project is to simultaneously improve through-traffic from Denton to McKinney (and vice versa) and to provide easier, safer accessibility to businesses and housing developments on either side of the 380 corridor.
 As of Feb 1, 2022, the plan is currently on a temporary hold due to budget changes from TxDOT.

 The Lewisville Lake Toll Bridge, a North Texas Tollway Authority project, was opened to the public on August 1, 2009.
 The authority also completed the Dallas North Tollway Extension Phase III in September 2007.

+Little Elm is not currently served by any public transportation, and it does not border any municipality that has DART service.
+There is no bus, light rail, or regional rail public transportation.
+The closest and northernmost Green Line station is North Carrollton/Frankford station and is just under 19 miles by car from Little Elm City Hall.
+The closest and northernmost Red and Orange Line station is Parker Road station and is 24 miles by car from City Hall.
+Alternatively, the closest DCTA station is Highland Village station and is just over 12 miles by car from City Hall.
+The DCTA A-train connects at Trinity Mills station along the DART Green Line with a 30-minute service interval, reduced Saturday service, and no Sunday service.
+The A train does not have service after 10:30 pm on weekdays.